See all Program Directors listed by school and program name.

 His research and teaching interests include World Literature, Theory (particularly Postcolonial and Postmodern), Film Studies, and Classics of the Western canon.
 His dissertation, "'The Past is a Country from which we have all Emigrated': Salman Rushdie's Postcolonial and Postmodern Embrace of Memory," a study of the ways that memory and identity intersect in the works of the contemporary novelist, won the 2014 Outstanding Graduate Student Research Award at Indiana University of Pennsylvania.

 Dr. Emily Knowles serves as an online chair at Liberty University and is the program director for the MS Marketing program.
 She began her career in business and has specialized in this area with a focus on marketing.
 She has been teaching college-level courses since 2011.
 In addition to her academic role at Liberty, she served as the Coordinator of Academic Operations for Undergraduate Programs from 2011-2013, where she assisted with the oversight of the university’s budget and procurement, faculty hiring and evaluation, and new administrative initiatives.
 Today, Emily enjoys mentoring undergraduate, graduate, and doctoral students in research and marketing.

 Mrs. Laura Kline is the Honors Program Office Manager and is well-loved by the Honors students she serves every day.
 She has worked in the federal government, churches, and Christian schools and colleges.
 Most recently, she worked at the SBC of Virginia in Richmond before relocating to Lynchburg in 2010.

 Laura enjoys reading, shopping, and watching anything on HGTV.
 She is a native of Washington, D.C. and has lived in Maryland and New York as well as Virginia.

-Laura enjoys spending time with her two daughters and five grandchildren.
+Laura enjoys spending time with her two daughters and six grandchildren.